Power functions in plasma metabolite correction

 Parameter d represents the initial level of parent fraction, and parameter e is the time after which the fraction starts to decrease.

-Unchanged (parent) tracer fraction curves can be fitted with
+Unchanged (parent) radiopharmaceutical fraction curves can be fitted with

 fit_ppf with option